-- 1. Contact mechanical contractors who are known for hospital work and discuss what amount of prefabrication they typically use and what they recommend.
-Ask for lessons learned. - 2.
-Analyze the mechanical system as designed for repeating components or common lengths which would encourage prefabrication. - 3.
-Examine elements which would be difficult to fabricate off site and see if redesign is possible. - 4.
-Determine constructability of desired elements.
+1. Contact mechanical contractors who are known for hospital work and discuss what amount of prefabrication they typically use and what they recommend.
+Ask for lessons learned.

+2. Select a prefabrication method different from any being used on site, based on the recommendations of the contractors.

+3. Examine design as is, and redesign what is in place including ductwork, hangers, and insulation.

+4. Determine constructability of desired elements.
 Check to ensure they can be moved into the building and placed.
-Examine schedule of construction with other trades. - 5.
-Calculate schedule for fabrication and installation.
+Examine schedule of construction with other trades.

-6. Calculate cost and compare system to what is currently designed and being built.
+- 5. Calculate schedule for fabrication and installation. - 6.
+Calculate cost and compare system to what is currently designed and being built.